 Flower power parades

 A trip to this rainbow of petals and stalks is even that much more special when you can catch a show or the flower parade.
 Throughout the year there are different flower shows where over 500 growers come together and exhibit their best arrangements of all kinds of florets from roses to carnations.
 Once a year you can also catch the Flower Parade and witness huge, beautifully decorated floats pass through the city on their 24-mile journey.
+The theme for this year's spectacular parade is "Changing World".

 The garden varieties